LOTL Port Scanning

 Python

-Python is ubiquitous and often installed on Linux and sometimes even on Windows servers.
-Here’s a basic port scanner using Python’s socket library:
+Python is commonly installed on Linux and sometimes on Windows.
+Below is a Python-based port scanner using the socket

 import socket